Biotech Teacher Training Initiative (BTTI)

 Biotech Infusion Workshops

-Held twice a year and conducted both in-person and virtually, over four, two-hour sessions, we explore basic biotech concepts that exist across standard science disciplines, with a focus on implementing career-relevant laboratory activities into middle and high school science and CTAE courses.
-Teachers are provided the necessary equipment for their classrooms and receive ongoing supply and curriculum support.
+This workshop series is composed of four two-hour virtual sessions and one in-person session.
+During Biotech Infusion, we explore basic biotech concepts that exist across standard science disciplines, with a focus on implementing career-relevant laboratory activities into middle and high school science and CTAE courses.
+Teachers are provided the necessary equipment to complete one lab from the workshop with all sections of one course and receive ongoing supply and curriculum support.

 Program Impact